 Introduction

-White blood cell analysis plays a fundamental role in clinical hematology and routine laboratory practice.
-Among standard blood investigations, the white blood cell count provides essential insight into immune competence, infection, inflammation, allergic reactions, bone marrow activity, and hematological malignancies.
-When clinicians interpret this parameter alongside the differential leukocyte count, it significantly strengthens diagnostic accuracy, disease monitoring, and therapeutic decision-making across multiple medical specialties.
+White blood cell analysis plays a fundamental role in clinical hematology as well as routine laboratory practice.
+Among standard blood investigations, the white blood cell count offers essential insight into immune competence, infection, inflammation, allergic reactions, bone marrow activity, and hematological malignancies.
+When clinicians interpret this parameter together with the differential leukocyte count, diagnostic accuracy improves significantly, while disease monitoring and therapeutic decision-making become more precise across medical specialties.

 What Is WBC Count?

-Physicians frequently use WBC results to identify bacterial, viral, fungal, and parasitic infections.
+The WBC count represents the total number of leukocytes present in circulating blood.
+Physicians routinely rely on this parameter to detect bacterial, viral, fungal, and parasitic infections.
 Moreover, this investigation assists in evaluating inflammatory conditions, hypersensitivity reactions, and immune suppression.
-Hematologists also depend on leukocyte values to detect leukemia, myeloproliferative disorders, and bone marrow failure syndromes.
-Therefore, even a single abnormal reading can guide further diagnostic testing and influence treatment planning.
+Hematologists, in addition, depend on leukocyte values to identify leukemia, myeloproliferative disorders, and bone marrow failure syndromes.
+Consequently, even a single abnormal result may guide further investigations and influence treatment planning.

 Laboratories estimate leukocyte numbers using two principal techniques.
-Each approach serves specific clinical, technical, and logistical requirements depending on available resources.
+Each method serves specific clinical, technical, and logistical needs depending on laboratory facilities and workload.

 Available Methods